 Built on our previous studies \cite{zhouboson, wang2020simulationbased}, we develop the two-layer blockchain for the end-to-end IHSC.
 The blockchain is a distributed database, also a global ledger that records all the process data as a timestamp chain of blocks.
 For the existing IHSC design with only state regulators in charge of inspection, the verification efficiency totally depends on the number of available officials for on-site visit.
 Given the limited inspection resources at state and federal offices of USDA, it is challenging to handle the situation when the IH industry grows dramatically. \textit{Therefore, the two-layer blockchain platform allows us to leverage the additional resources from local authorities with state regulators, and improve the efficiency and security of IHSC.}

-The two-layer blockchain includes: (1) the sharding layer supported by local authorities for on-site verification, which divides the IHSC into multiple areas or \textit{geography-based state sharding}; and (2) root chain layer supported by state regulators, which serves as the coordinator among all shard chains.
+The two-layer blockchain includes: (1) the sharding layer supported by local authorities for on-site verification, which divides the IHSC into multiple areas or \textit{geography-based state sharding}; and (2) root chain layer supported by state regulators, which serves as the coordinator among all shard chains and has the final confirmation on the verified transactions and records.
 Figure \ref{fig: IEEEBCclu} illustrates the general state-partition based two-layer blockchain design.
 Basically, a cluster is the equivalence of a “full node”, which keeps the full transaction history of the blockchain network.
 Here, a QuarkChain cluster, represents a node, say $\mathcal{N}_k$ with $k=1,\ldots,K$.
 It consists of a collection of machines/CPUs, one of which runs the root chain, and others run different shard chains; see Figure \ref{fig: IEEEBCclu}(a).